 I had to come up with something realistic and doable, and accomplishing only 3 things worked.

 When choosing the 3 goals I want to reach, I go through a series of questions in my head to make sure I won’t overload myself and up the chances for failure.

 Here’s what you need to consider:

 1. Can I really accomplish this goal in the time I’ve allotted for doing it?

 Be realistic about this.
-Make a goal that doesn’t require too much time, or doesn’t have so many action steps that you will only get to some of them.
+Make a goal that doesn’t require too much time, or doesn’t have so many action steps that you’ll only get to some of them.

 2. Have I made the goal actionable by creating a step by step task list?

 If your goal is a single action goal, then you’re ahead.
-Most likely, there are several actions that need to be done to reach the goal, and the key is to break down the goal into as many single actions as necessary to get it done.
+Most likely, there’s several actions that need to be done to reach the goal, and the key is to break down the goal into as many single actions as necessary to get it done.

 3. Are the tasks (actions) on my calendar?